tenzir/tenzir/web/docs/operators/python.md

 the pip format.
 When it is used, the argument is passed on to `pip install` in a dedicated virtual environment.

+The string is passed verbatim to `pip install`.
+To add multiple dependencies, separate them with a space: `--requirements "foo bar"`.

 ### `<code>`

 The provided Python code describes an event-for-event transformation, i.e., it